Tarik Cohen: Regular season

+Postseason

 Personal life

-On May 9, 2021, Cohen's twin brother Tyrell was found dead at a Duke Power substation in Raleigh, North Carolina.
-His younger brother Dante died in a car accident in April 2022.
+Cohen's mother Tilwanda Newell raised him and his brothers, twin Tyrell and younger brother Dante, in their youth.
+On May 9, 2021, Tyrell was found dead at a Duke Power substation in Raleigh, North Carolina.
+Dante died in a car accident in April 2022.

+In December 2021, Cohen's and his girlfriend Jasmine Gray's son Carter was born.

+Cohen is the grandson of actor Obba Babatundé.